 Regional Transit Authority Formation

 In 2006, the Virginia General Assembly granted the region's local governments, the College of William and Mary and the Colonial Williamsburg Foundation permission to form a Regional Transit Authority which included James City County (JCC), York County (YC), and the City of Williamsburg, and WAT's name was changed to Williamsburg Area Transit Authority (WATA).

-Williamsburg Area Transit Authority (WATA) provides a transportation system to citizens and visitors of James City County, the City of Williamsburg, and the Bruton District of York County.
-WATA operates 8 fixed-routes and 2 specialty routes, including the Trolley and William & Mary Green Line.
+Williamsburg Area Transit Authority (WATA) provides a transportation system to citizens and visitors of James City County, the City of Williamsburg, and York County.
+WATA operates 12 fixed routes.